Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concepts/definitions.md

 }
 ```

-The injector can than be added to the default injection registry:
+The injector can then be added to the default injection registry:

 {{< tabs items="Webservices,Functional,Controllers" >}}